BradleyCodeU/bradleycodeu.github.io/_apcsp/py/104PyParrotTrouble.md

 Create a function called parrotTrouble that requires two arguments: volume and militarytime
 - convert the volume to a number
 - convert the militarytime to a number
-- if isVolumeAboveLimit with a limit of 75
-  - return "Quiet down!
+- if isVolumeAboveLimit with a limit of 75 then return "Quiet down!
 You are much too loud!"
-- if isNight and isVolumeAboveLimit with a limit of 55
+- if isNight and isVolumeAboveLimit with a limit of 55 then return "Shhhhh!
-  - return "Shhhhh!
 People are trying to sleep"
-- else
-  - return "Good bird.
+- otherwise return "Good bird.
 Polly want a cracker?"

 ### Input &rarr; Output